The Chief Product Officer of Shopify is Exercising Options

-In addition to Craig Miller, 20 other SHOP executives reported Sell trades in the last month.
+This recent transaction decreases Craig Miller’s holding in the company by 1960%.
+In addition to Craig Miller, 28 other SHOP executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>